Ynn/selfstar/for-beginners/download.md

 <section  markdown="1">
 #Installing your working environment

-The learning environment is made of three complementary tools (see figure):
+The learning environment is made of three integrated tools (see figure):

 + **An Execution platform based on OSGi and iPOJO**.
 This platform supports the dynamic execution of the Java applications.